MasoniteFramework/docs/sessions.md

     Session.reset(flash_only=True)
 ```

-Remember that Masonite will reset flashed data at the end of a successful `200 OK` request.
+Remember that Masonite will reset flashed data at the end of a successful `200 OK` requests anyway so you will most likely not use the `flash_only=True` keyword parameter.